juanluispaz/immutable-binder/README.md

 	(sourceBinder: Binder<SOURCE>, newDerivedBinder: Binder<DERIVED>) => Binder<SOURCE>
 	```

-	**Note**: it is important that when you update the source binder, you force the update, even if there are no changes in order to allow the extra data management to work properly.
+	**Note**: it is important that when you update the source binder, you must do using the `setValueFromDeribedBinder` method (explained later), even if there are no changes in order to allow the extra data management to work properly.

 - **`derivationName`**: string with a unique name for the new derived binder; this name is used to cache the derived binder.
 If you try to recreate this derived binder over the source binder, the previous derived binder will be returned.